JahyaBurke/ECE285_Sauvage_Object_Detection/README.md

+# Object Detection and Localization with YOLOv3 and Faster R-CNN

-This repository contains code for UCSD course ECE 285: Machine Learning for Image Processing.
+This repository contains our final project code for the UCSD course ECE 285: Machine Learning for Image Processing.

 run